Green (Steve Hillage album)

-Green is the fourth studio album by British progressive rock musician Steve Hillage.
+Green is the fourth studio album by British progressive rock musician Steve Hillage, released by Virgin Records in April 1978.

 Written in spring 1977 at the same time as his previous album, the funk-inflected Motivation Radio (1977), Green was originally going to be released as The Green Album as a companion to The Red Album (the originally intended name for Motivation Radio).
 However, this plan was dropped and after a US tour in late 1977, Green was recorded alone, primarily in Dorking, Surrey, and in London.

 Produced and engineered by Pink Floyd drummer Nick Mason, Green features science fiction themes and explores electronic music, especially of a dance music bent, continuing the dance themes of Motivation Radio.
 Most of the guitar and some of the keyboard parts on Green were played by Hillage with a Roland GR 500–an early guitar synthesizer.
 Hillage enjoyed "the hybrid sounds" he achieved on the album with the instrument, but retired the instrument as it was too problematic to use.

 The album was released in 1978 by Virgin Records, originally as a limited edition translucent green vinyl before the standard version replaced it shortly afterwards.
 The album cover features a distinctive "pyramid fish" design by English writer John Michell.
 Green peaked at number 30 on the UK Albums Chart and was a critical success.
 Green was remastered for CD release in both 1990 and 2007.